evialv/Computer-Vision-Projects/README.md

           <summary> 2.Checked how the number of words(from BOW) affects the result.</summary>
            <summary> 3.
 Checked how the number of neighbours(k-means) affects the result.</summary>
           <summary> 4.
 Checked how the kernel size (SVM) affects the result. </summary>

+### Project 4: ###
+Implemented 2 Convolutional Neural Networks
+   * A non pretrained one using regularization,augmentation,bach normalization and max-pooling
+   * A pretrained network tuning the parameters to fit our datasets needs.</br>
+   Used VGG19,VGG16 and InceptionV3 . </br>
+#### For more info, check the report in the project3 folder. ####